-This item displays the settings of Serial Port 2.
+This item displays the settings of the SOL Port.

 Change Settings

 Use this feature to set the optimal Platform Environment Control Interface (PECI) setting for a serial port specified.
 The default setting is Auto, which will allow the AMI BIOS to automatically select the best PECI setting.